GSA/digitalgov.gov/content/authors/beth-flaherty/_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Beth Flaherty is SYSTRAN Software’s Director of Government Solutions and is based in the Washington D.C. area.
-In her role, Beth is responsible for account management for current US Government clients and for educating prospective clients on the benefits of machine translation."
+bio: "Beth Flaherty is SYSTRAN Software’s Director of Government Solutions and is based in the Washington, D.C. area.
+In her role, Beth is responsible for account management for current U.S. government clients and for educating prospective clients on the benefits of machine translation."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: